 I’ve been using spreadsheets to answer questions for over 30 years.
 I used it as a mission analyst at Hughes Electronics and other companies to predict outcomes and compare alternatives.
 The applications were broad and ill-defined: protect Europe from missile attack, limit drug smuggling, design a highway system for self-driving cars and more.
 The flexibility of Excel helped me try scenarios, find tipping points, pinpoint key drivers and optimize the solution.
-I’m also a mathematician and the host of The Art of Mathematics podcast.
+I’m also a mathematician, the host of The Art of Mathematics podcast and a Michael Management instructor.

 I’ve tried multiple data base programs and always run into questions they can’t answer.
 I always go back to Excel and use if for everything from simple lists, to tracking doctor visits, to complex retirement planning.